janmesh-p/bbb-templed-valgrind-debug/README.md

-# BBB Templated Valgrind Debug — Templated Branch
+# BBB  Valgrind Debug — Simulation/main Branch

 This branch contains the clean, templated implementation for running on the BeagleBone Black (BBB) without additional instrumentation.